Setup WPSOLR and Aiven

 What is Aiven?

-Aiven is a service to host Elasticsearch indexes (among other services).
-Rather than installing Elasticsearch on your own servers, you get a subscription and let the service manage your indexes on your behalf.
+Aiven is a service to host Elasticsearch and OpenSearch indexes (among other services).
+Rather than installing Elasticsearch or OpenSearch on your own servers, you get a subscription and let the service manage your indexes on your behalf.
 No need of manpower, or servers, anymore.

 Here is the video tutorial: